Improved error estimates for low-regularity integrators using space-time bounds: Introduction

 for $f \in L^2(\T)$ is convenient.
 The authors in \cite{OS} proved a general convergence result which in the one-dimensional case reads as follows. \begin{Theorem}[\cite{OS}] Let $r>1/2$ and $\gamma \in (0,1]$.
 Assume that the solution $u$ to \eqref{NLS} satisfies $u(t) \in H^{r+\gamma}(\T)$ for all $t \in [0,T]$.
 Then there are a constant $C>0$ and a maximum step size $\tau_0>0$ such that the approximations $u_n$ obtained by \eqref{LRI} satisfy the error bound

 for all $\tau \in (0,\tau_0]$ and $n \in \N_0$ with $n\tau \le T$.
 The numbers $C$ and $\tau_0$ only depend on $T$ and $\|u\|_{L^\infty([0,T],H^{r+\gamma}(\T))}$. \end{Theorem}

 We will later make use of Theorem \ref{ThmOS} since it provides an a-priori bound in $L^\infty$ for the numerical solution $u_n$ if $\tau$ is small enough.
 The condition $r>1/2$ in Theorem \ref{ThmOS} arises from the use of the algebra property of the Sobolev space $H^r(\T)$.
 The space $L^2(\T)$ does not have this property, so it is a natural question if Theorem \ref{ThmOS} still holds if $r = 0$ and $\gamma = 1$.
-This was addressed in the follow-up work \cite{ORS}, where the problem \eqref{NLS} was considered with spatial domain $\R^d$, $d \in \{1,2,3\}$.
-The difficulty is that the local error of the scheme \eqref{LRI} is roughly of the form
+In this case, the numerical experiment does not give a clear picture concerning the convergence rate, cf.\ our discussion in Section \ref{SecNumExp}.
+In the work \cite{ORS}, the problem \eqref{NLS} was considered with spatial domain $\R^d$, $d \in \{1,2,3\}$.
+The difficulty in the error analysis of the scheme \eqref{LRI} is that its local error is roughly of the form

 cf.\ p.731 of \cite{ORS}.
 Estimating this is $L^2$ for fixed times would require that $u\in W^{1,4}$, which is not covered by the assumption $u \in H^1$.
 It is however known that solutions to dispersive equations such as \eqref{NLS} enjoy better integrability properties in space if we also involve integration in the time variable.
 This is formalized using \emph{Strichartz estimates}, which control mixed space-time $L^pL^q$ norms of solutions to linear dispersive equations in terms of the data, cf.\ Chapter 2.3 of \cite{Tao2006}.
 In \cite{ORS}, the authors proved discrete-time Strichartz estimates and used them to show fractional convergence rates (strictly between $1/2$ and $1$ depending on the dimension) in $L^2$ for a frequency-filtered variant of \eqref{LRI}.
 In the case $d=1$, the convergence rate was $5/6$.
 In the subsequent paper \cite{ORSBourgain}, the authors analyzed the problem \eqref{NLS} on the torus $\T$.
 They introduced \emph{discrete Bourgain spaces} and used them to prove a convergence rate of almost $7/8$ for a significantly refined frequency-filtered variant of \eqref{LRI}.